northwang/Memory-integration/README.md

 # Memory-integration
-These code are related to the article: Dynamic organization of cell assemblies in retrospective memory integration: a simulation study
+This is the simulation code used in the paper: "[Dynamic organization of cell assemblies in retrospective memory integration: a simulation study]"

-The purpose of the code is to simulate memory integration using a recurrent spiking neural network

-The code are write in Matlab
+## Set up
+You need Matlab to run this code.
+We tested it on Matlab R2018b.

+## Usage
+In the following we show how to reproduce the results reported in the paper.
+Raw simulation data will be stored in the D:\Memory_integration\data\.

 1. Run gene_orthogonal_input_coding_neuron.m to generate orthogonal coding pattern for input layer.
 2. Run gene_stim_patterns.m to generate stimuli file.